esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 8-true_knowledge prints the results of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+File 9-divide_and_rule prints the results of POWER divided by DIVIDE followed by a new line